philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 date: 2026-06-01
 ---

-I was invited a few months ago into discussions with Cheng Zhang, Sam Coward and Alexandra Silva on some work they had started on integrating loopy infinite streamy things into e-graphs.
-A few years back, I was barking up a similar but distinct tree to the one they were working on <https://www.philipzucker.com/coegraph/>
+I was invited a few months ago into discussions with Cheng Zhang, Sam Coward and Alexandra Silva on some work integrating loopy infinite streamy things into e-graphs.
+A few years back, I was barking up a similar but distinct tree <https://www.philipzucker.com/coegraph/>

 Cheng will presenting at EGRAPHS 2026 <https://pldi26.sigplan.org/details/egraphs-2026-papers/12/From-Rewriting-to-Fixpoints-Solving-Recursive-Equations-with-E-Graphs> Come check it out!